 Hi, my name is Terry Calderbank and I’m from the sunny shores of Okanagan Lake in Penticton, BC.
-I am a fourth-year electrical engineering student at BCIT and a robotics and autonomous systems enthusiast.
+I am a graduate from the electrical engineering program at BCIT and a robotics and autonomous systems enthusiast.
 I enjoy learning new things as much as I enjoy helping others learn new things.
 I am passionate about problem solving and creative design.
 As an electro-mechanical control system enthusiast, I enjoy work both hardware and software related projects.

 In my free time I watch a ton of science fiction, practice olympic style archery, play guitar, and work with the Air Cadet Gliding Program as an instructor pilot.
 The RC classic was the event that started me off on my current career path and it is a great honour to help organize it this year for students new and old.
 If this event encourages even one person to continue down a path of team-based engineering projects, then my job will be done.